angulardart/site-angulardart/src/_guides/get-started.md

  3. Save your changes.

- 4. WebStorm automatically rebuilds your app.
+ 4. WebStorm and webdev automatically rebuild your app.
     Refresh the app's browser window.
     Now the initial todo list has things to do!
     After you feed the cats, your todo list should look something like this:<br>